-(a) Diesel Fuel.-This fuel is a liquid that is:

-(1) Sold for use in a diesel-powered highway vehicle; or

-(2) Used for fuel in such a highway vehicle.
-(This use is not taxable if there was a taxable sale of the fuel under (1) above.)
+- (a) Diesel Fuel.-This fuel is a liquid that is: - (1) Sold for use in a diesel-powered highway vehicle; or - (2) Used for fuel in a diesel-powered highway vehicle unless there was a taxable sale of the fuel under (1) above.

-(b) Special Motor Fuels.-These fuels include benzol, benzene, naphtha, liquefied petroleum gas, casinghead and natural gasoline and other liquid, except kerosene, gas oil, fuel oil, diesel fuel, or any product taxable under section 4081.
+(b) Special Motor Fuels.-These fuels include benzol, benzene, naphtha, liquefied petroleum gas, casing head and natural gasoline and other liquid, except kerosene, gas oil, fuel oil, diesel fuel, or any product taxable under section 4081.
 Special motor fuels must be:

-(1) Sold for use as a fuel in a motor vehicle or motorboat; or

-(2) Used for fuel in a motor vehicle or motorboat.
+- (1) Sold for use as a fuel in a motor vehicle or motorboat; or - (2) Used for fuel in a motor vehicle or motorboat.
 (This use is not taxable if there was a taxable sale of the fuel under (1) above.)